 To figure out where the smell is coming from, you’ll have to do a little process of elimination.
 Begin by removing the cover from your tub and taking it to a location where you can spread out.
 Unzip the jacket, carefully remove the foam cores and place them in a dry place.

 Thoroughly check the outer jacket for tears or holes, where water could easily be getting in.
-Small to medium holes or tears can be patched with a vinyl patch kit such as Tear-Aid.
+Small to medium holes or tears can be patched with a vinyl patch kit such as Spa Bond.
 Make sure that you carefully clean and dry the spa jacket inside and out before performing any repairs.
 If there are large holes or deteriorating material on your spa cover jacket, the cover will need to be replaced.